 - Walking in areas where pedestrians are not allowed, such as along bridges

-If the driver cannot avoid an accident, the pedestrian could be at fault.
+- The pedestrian could be at fault if the driver cannot avoid an accident.
 In that case, a driver might have a lawsuit against the pedestrian.

-If you were injured in a pedestrian accident, you can bring legal action.
-You might be able to recover any damages from the accident.
+If you were injured in a pedestrian accident that was your fault, you could still bring legal action.
+In addition, you may recover any damages from the accident.

 - Lost wages